pyfar/pyrato/README.rst

 Getting Started
 ===============

-Check out the `examples notebook`_ for a tour of the most important pyfar functionality and `read the docs`_ for the complete documentation.
+Check out the `examples notebook`_ for a tour of the functionality and `read the docs`_ for the complete documentation.

 Contributing